-Photography is like any form of art in that the style will vary hugely depending on the artist and it is all about your personal taste.
+Photography is like any form of art in that the style will vary hugely depending on the artist and it is all about personal taste.
 Some photographers will use a mixture so as to maximise coverage and variety for the couples album, but generally there are three main styles.

 TRADITIONAL WEDDING PHOTOGRAPHY – This is mainly focused is on set-up or posed shots.
 There are benefits here in terms of making sure you have group photographs of family and friends that you wouldn’t otherwise get.
 The downside is that it is very time-consuming and can eat into the day and you will get very little in the way of natural, candid shots.

 DOCUMENTARY STYLE PHOTOGRAPHY – Also known as reportage, candid or journalistic, this is the most natural form of photography and often suits couples who don’t enjoy having their photos taken and prefer a more relaxed approach to their day.
-The negatives are that you may miss out on the group shots so it is important to ask your photographer if that is possible.
+The negatives are that you may miss out on the group shots so it is important to ask your photographer if that is also possible.

 EDITORIAL WEDDING PHOTOGRAPHY – This is quite like traditional or classic wedding photography in that it is posed and can be time-consuming, but it is more modern.
 The photographer will concentrate on surroundings, backdrop and lighting and your photos will have an editorial, fashion shoot look.